SASB: FB-FR-430a.2, FB-FR-430a.3

 UN SDG: 12

-We aspire to meet increasing demand for affordable protein while maintaining animal welfare, including humane treatment of farm animals grounded in the “Five Freedoms” of animal welfare and responsible use of antibiotics.
+We aspire to meet increasing demand for affordable protein while improving animal welfare, including humane treatment of farm animals grounded in the “Five Freedoms” of animal welfare and responsible use of antibiotics.

 17% Walmart U.S.

 18% Walmart U.S.